 - Garnet Digital, LLC v.
 Seagate Technology LLC, 6:13-cv-00655 (E.D.
 Tex.): Lead counsel for Seagate; won summary judgment of noninfringement against the plaintiff’s claims accusing Seagate’s memory devices.

 - Patent Asset Licensing, LLC v.
 WideOpenWest Finance, LLC and Knology of Florida, Inc., Case No. 3:15-cv-743-J-32MCR (M.D.
 Fla.): Lead counsel for Metaswitch, WideOpenWest and Knology.
-Invalidated all asserted claims of all three patents-in-suit in IPRs; IPR decisions are currently on appeal to the Federal Circuit by the plaintiff.
+Invalidated all asserted claims of all three patents-in-suit in IPRs, and the Federal Circuit affirmed.